caseyjamesdavis/covid19-numbers/README.md

 &ensp;

-### The purpose of this effort is to increase my own personal understanding of the pandemic.
+### The purpose of this repo is to increase my own personal understanding of the pandemic.

 &ensp;